Laravel-Backpack/docs/4.1/crud-save-actions.md

 <a name="defaults"></a>
 ## Default Save Actions

-There are three save actions registered by Backpack by default.
+There are four save actions registered by Backpack by default.
 They are:
   - ```save_and_back``` (Save your entity and go back to previous URL)
   - ```save_and_edit``` (Save and edit the current entry)
   - ```save_and_new``` (Save and go to create new entity page)